zaman-lab/trumpmeter-py/CONTRIBUTING.md

 ### Twitter Bot

-Run the classifier via a Twitter Bot, which will reply to at-mentions with the predicted pro-Brexit score polarity score:
+Run the classifier via a Twitter Bot, which will reply to at-mentions with the predicted pro-Trump score polarity score:

 ```sh
 python -m app.bot